-There are two basic types of term life insurance policies—level term and decreasing term.
+There are different types of term life, including level term and decreasing term.

-For more on the different types of term life insurance, click here.
+For more details on the different types of term life insurance, click here.

 Permanent life, often called whole life insurance or cash value life insurance, provides coverage for the insured person's lifetime as long as premium payments are in good standing.
 Unlike term life, these policies may build cash value, which a policyholder or their heirs can access under certain conditions.
 Premiums, as a result, can be higher than for term life policies.
 Whole life products include several subcategories, including real traditional life, universal life, variable life, and variable-universal life.

 When you pay premiums for permanent life insurance, they go toward the cost of insuring you, your policy fees, and building cash value.
 In the case of traditional whole life, both the death benefit and the premium are typically designed to stay at the same (level) throughout the policy period.
 However, the costs to insure you can climb high as you age, especially when you live past age 80.